Perseus Digital Library: Open Source

 This notably means that the Perseus Digital Library tries not to be exclusive to academics but aims to be accessible to everyone.
 To reflect this, the library supports open-source content and has published its code on SourceForge.
 The website is written in Java, uses sustainable formats such as XML and JPEG, and includes native support for the Greek, Latin and Arabic alphabets.
 It allows users to download all materials that belong to the public domain along with the Creative Commons rights information that specify their conditions of use.
 While automated downloading is not authorized, in order to protect items subject to intellectual property, the library offers download packages to the public.

 The Perseus Digital library also adheres to sets of standards edified by other projects.
 It follows the norms of the Text Encoding Initiative for its XML mark-up.
 In the same vein, the library has applied the Canonical Text Services (CTS) protocol regarding citations to its classical Greek-Latin corpus.

 Following this philosophy, Perseus chooses to use copyright-free texts, be it in the primary readings or in their translations and commentaries.
-For these reasons, the texts hosted necessarily date at the earliest from the 19th and early 20th century, and must be divided into books, chapters and sections to be displayed individually.
+For these reasons, the texts hosted necessarily date at the latest from the 19th and early 20th century, and must be divided into books, chapters and sections to be displayed individually.
 As such, those translations and commentaries can be outdated compared to the current state of the research, which can prove problematic when most of the now canonically accepted versions of ancient texts were established and sectioned later, during the 20th century.

 Perseus however tries to make rare and out-of-print materials accessible, and, for some texts, the material one can find on the website is the only one that was produced, which makes it especially valuable to scholars.

 Some content is restricted by intellectual property license agreements with the holders of the rights to that material.
 This is notably the case for the pictures of artifacts that come from partnership with museums.